-Clubs & Societies in LIT and LIT-Tipperary
+Clubs & Societies

-Clubs and Societies
+Clubs & Societies

-LIT boast a vibrant clubs and societies scene, ensuring that many sporting interests are catered for.
-Clubs and activities include Hurling, Camogie, Men’s and Ladies Gaelic Football, Men’s and Ladies Rugby, Soccer, Golf, Outdoor Club and Basketball….to name but a few, as well as activities such as Aerobics, Boxercise and Yoga.
+LIT boasts a vibrant clubs and societies scene, ensuring that many sporting interests are catered for.
+Clubs and activities include Hurling, Camogie, Men’s and Ladies Gaelic Football, Men’s and Ladies Rugby, Soccer, Golf, Outdoor Club, Boxing, Weightlifting, and Basketball….to name but a few, as well as activities such as Aerobics, Boxercise and Yoga.
 ‘Freshers Week’ takes place at the beginning of each academic year and is the main recruitment time for clubs and societies, when you can find out more about their activities and sign-up.
 New clubs and societies are always encouraged.

-In recent times, LIT has experienced considerable success in inter-college competitions.
-The 2012/2013 season was a successful one on the GAA front with the hurlers from LIT’s Tipperary school winning two national titles – the All Ireland Colleges Division 2 League title and the Ryan Cup.
+The 2014/2015 season was also a successful one on the GAA front with our Camogie team winning the All Ireland Colleges Division 4 League and Championship.
 There is a huge desire within the LIT GAA Club to keep growing as a club and developing young hurlers, footballers and administrators that we hope will serve the broader GAA community well following their time spent in LIT.

-The Sports Bursary Scheme allows LIT students who are at the forefront of their chosen sport to apply for some financial support.
-In 2011/2012, LIT awarded 24 bursaries; seven bursaries were awarded by the Munster GAA Council.
+In 2014/2015, LIT awarded 37 bursaries; seven bursaries were awarded by the Munster GAA Council.
 The bursaries are not aimed solely at elite players but are open to all individuals that take part in coaching and administrative roles in all clubs across the college.
-Further information on the Sports Bursaries is available from the Sports Office in LIT.
+Further information on the Sports Bursaries is available from the LIT Sports Office at 061 293000.